Automatic Resource Allocation in Business Processes: A Systematic Literature Survey: Resource Allocation Approaches in Business Processes

-Eight studies employ case studies to evaluate their approach.
-The advantages of a case study are that implications of the resource allocation approach can be studied in detail and interesting results can be found, but it is challenging to see which of the results are generalizable and which not~\cite{zelkowitz1998experimental}.
-Most of these approaches have a prototype in place to apply the approach for the selected case.
-However, only two prototypes are publicly accessible: Huang et al.~\cite{huang2012resource} provide a plugin for the process mining toolkit ProM~\cite{kalenkova2014discovering} and Ihde et al.~\cite{ihde_2019} provide a stand-alone system implementation.
+\luise{Eleven} studies employ case studies to evaluate their approach.
+The advantages of a case study are that the implications of the resource allocation approach can be studied in detail, and interesting insights can be found.
+However, it is challenging to see which results are generalizable and which are not~\citep{zelkowitz1998experimental}.
+Most of these approaches have a prototype in place to apply the approach to the selected case.
+However, only two prototypes are publicly accessible: ~\citet{huang2012resource} provide a plugin for the process mining toolkit ProM~\citep{kalenkova2014discovering}, and~\citet{ihde2022framework} provide a stand-alone system implementation.

-A majority of studies evaluate their approaches with controlled experiments (see the \emph{[Comp.] sim. experiments} and \emph{[Comp.] experiments} in Figure~\ref{fig:eva}), whereby most of the studies use syntactic data from simulations (19 studies).
-Many of these simulation experiments evaluate different parameters of their approaches with regards to different settings.
-Five studies~\cite{huang2012task,wibisono2016dynamic,xu2016resource,djedovic2018innovative,soeffker2019adaptive} also conduct comparative simulation experiments, in which their solution is compared to other approaches.
-Only Duran et al.~\cite{duran2019rewriting} provide a prototype publicly available on a website.
-For the other 18 studies in this category, no prototype is accessible, but most of them provide pseudocode enabling an individual implementation (14 studies).
+A majority of studies evaluate their approaches with controlled experiments (see the \emph{[Comp.] sim. experiments} and \emph{[Comp.] experiments} in Figure~\ref{fig:eva}), whereby most of the studies use synthetic data from simulations (\luise{23} studies).
+Many of these simulation experiments evaluate different parameters of their approaches with regard to different settings. \luise{Six} studies~\citep{huang2012task,wibisono2016dynamic,xu2016resource,djedovic2018innovative,soeffker2019adaptive,hou2021bottleneck} also conduct comparative simulation experiments, in which their solution is compared to other approaches.
+Only \citet{duran2019rewriting} provide a prototype publicly available on a website.
+For the other \luise{22} \emph{[Comp.] sim. experiments}-studies in this category, no prototype is accessible, but most of them provide pseudocode (\luise{16} studies).

-Experiments with real-world data have been conducted by seven studies.
-This type of evaluation has the advantage that it acts on more realistic data and can typically provide observations and insights with a higher confidence that these would hold in practice.
-Five of them not only conducted experiments with their own approach but also ran the experiments with other approaches and compared the results.
-ProM plugins as prototypes are provided in the works of Huang et al.~\cite{huang2010adaptive,huang2011reinforcement}.
-The other studies of this category provide mostly pseudocode, but several ones make neither a prototype nor pseudocode available.
+\luise{Eight} studies have conducted experiments with real-world data.
+This type of evaluation can act on more realistic data and typically provide observations and insights with higher confidence that these would hold in practice.
+Five conducted \fabian{comparative} experiments~\citep{huang2011reinforcement,liu2012mining,zhao2016entropy,zhao2017resource,yaghoibi2017cycle}.
+ProM plugins as prototypes are provided by~\citet{huang2010adaptive,huang2011reinforcement}.
+The other studies of this category provide mainly pseudocode.
+However, several make neither a prototype nor pseudocode available.